Best Foods for boosting Spleen Qi

 These help remove excess moisture and support digestion:

-• Grains: Barley, adzuki beans, and coix seed (Job's tears).
+• Grains: Barley, adzuki beans, and coix seed (Job's tears). ^Mainly stick to the ones above, too.

 • Vegetables: Asparagus, celery, daikon radish, fennel, turnips, leeks.